davidseeto/CsvProcessor/CsvProcessor/readme.md

 The program could 'Task' - off each file in the directory and then wait for them to complete, introducing a level of parallelism.
 (Parallelism)

+Asynchronous program is best suited for I/O bound work.
+It'll increase the overall throughput.
+Parallel program is best suited for CPU intensive work, or there is a lot of work and want to split it up on multiple threads.